-You have probably heard many people rave about this revolutionary ingredient that is soothing, healing, anti-inflammatory, and goes about every list of the top products you need to have in your skincare regimen.
+You’ve probably heard many people rave about a “revolutionary ingredient” that is soothing, healing, anti-inflammatory, and goes on every list of top products you need to have in your skincare routine.

-However, if you are new to the skincare game and are looking for an awesome asset to improve the condition of your skin but are not quite sure what niacinamide is or what does it do, you are in the right place.
+If you’re new to skincare and you’re looking to improve the condition of your skin but are not quite sure what niacinamide is or what it does for the skin, you are in the right place.

 What is Niacinamide?

 Otherwise known as vitamin B3, niacinamide is one of the most potent anti-inflammatory ingredients in the skincare game.

 It is also called nicotinamide and it is a form of vitamin B3 that’s an essential nutrient for your body.
 There have been reports that a B3 deficiency can lead to disorders of the skin, kidneys, and brain.

 While topically applied niacinamide won’t do pretty much anything for your kidneys and brain function, it is one hell of an ingredient to prevent serious disorders of your skin.